mrdavemorgan/lepgallery/readme.txt

 1. Upload to /wp-content/plugins/ and activate on the Plugins menu in WordPress.
 1. Enable Permalinks: Settings -> Permalinks -> Custom Structure -> /%category%/%postname%
-1. Create a blank WordPress Page called "Gallery".
+1. Create a blank WordPress Page called "Gallery" or see notes on customizing the gallery name.
 1. Create a directory or symlink called "pics" in plugins/ungallery/ to contain your pictures.
-1. WordPress running on a Windows server has limited support, due to the low percentage of installations (~ 5%).
+1. WordPress running on a Windows server has limited support.
 After downloading, copy files from plugins/ungallery/windows/ to plugins/ungallery/.
 (UnGallery v.8 is tested up to WordPress 2.8)

 == Features ==

 * Unlimited depth, breadth, and number of photos in library.
 My gallery has about 6,000 pictures and movies.
 * Photos are managed outside of WordPress.
 Simply update a picture directory and UnGallery sees changes immediately.
 * Default and configurable gallery titles
-* Hidden, private galleries
+* Hidden galleries
 * Caching for faster page loads
 * MP4 movies embedded and played within the WordPress site.
 * Image rotation support for orientation of jpegs with exif data